ceph/ceph/doc/start/quick-start-preflight.rst

 	cd ceph-deploy
 	./bootstrap

-Add ``ceph-deploy`` to your path so that so that you can execute it without remaining in ``ceph-deploy``  directory (e.g., ``/etc/environment``, ``~/.pam_environment``).
+Add ``ceph-deploy`` to your path so that you can execute it without remaining in ``ceph-deploy``  directory (e.g., ``/etc/environment``, ``~/.pam_environment``).
 Once you have completed this pre-flight checklist, you are ready to begin using ``ceph-deploy``.